Skip to main content

 The Solution: A Browser-Based Heist

 The extension works by leveraging the fact that I'm already authenticated in the browser.
 It uses a content script to scrape the DOM, a background worker to fetch attachments and package everything, and the browser's own download manager to save the result.
-It's a completely client-side operation.
+It is a completely client-side operation.

 1. Triggering the Extraction